Posts Tagged ‘cobb’

 Read MoreDeciduous Teeth

-Deciduous teeth are baby teeth.
-We’re born with two full sets of teeth and this first set is also called primary, milk or lacteal dentition.
-These teeth begin to erupt anytime after 6 months of age, which is commonly referred to as “teething.”
-Teeth normally erupt in pairs and the first that normally come in…
+Deciduous teeth are more commonly known as baby teeth.
+Humans are born with two sets of teeth; the first set is called the primary, milk, or lacteal dentition.
+These teeth begin to emerge around 6 months of age, a process known as teething.
+Typically, the lower central incisors appear first, and teeth usually erupt in…

 Read MoreX-rays: Yes or NO?